brandonkim12/brandonkim12.github.io/_posts/2018-12-19-heat-transfer-1-introduction.md

   - Closed system: the system which always contain the same matter - no heat and mass transfer across its boundary.
   - Isolated system: a special type of closed system that does not interact in any way with its surroundings

+* Heat transfer (or Heat)
+  * Thermal energy in transit due to a spatial temperature difference.
+  * Surface transfer phenomena
+    There are three types of heat transfer: conduction, convection and radiation

+*